 By doing these barrels in a standard configuration, we save on machinery set-ups and cut our costs.
 So, we can sell them to you for a lower price.
 These are the same quality and attention to detail as our built-to-order accuracy barrels...
-Just lower in price and available off-the shelf with little or no waiting!
+Lower in price and intended for off-the shelf delivery with little or no waiting! *

-Length is 26”, Blue Finish, Heavy Contour (Fits Factory Encore HEAVY forends as well as the new Pro Hunter forends.)
-Click the blue "ORDER" text for more photos and enlargements.
+Standard Barrel Features - Length is 26”, Blue Finish, Heavy Contour (Fits Factory Encore HEAVY forends as well as the new Pro Hunter forends.)
+Click for more photos, photo enlargements, and ordering links.

 | TC Encore

 Info/Order 127-AB17 Encore Accuracy Barrel 17

 | Details of Each Particular Chambering - We've applied an accuracy rational that makes sense.
 Chambers are minimum SAAMI spec... they fit standard ammo but fit closely so as to align well with the bore...
 Here's more:

 204 Ruger - Made with standard 1:12 rifling twist.

 .223 Remington - Also a 1:12 twist.
 We're figuring nobody is deer hunting with this one so we made it to shoot best with varmint weight bullets of 40-50 grains.
 Our favorite factory loaded ammo is Winchester 45 grain JHP.